Ed.D. in Organizational Leadership

 Cohorts

 Cohorts are a "laboratory for learning,” in which students work together to develop their leadership competencies.
 Students will be assigned to an online cohort.
 Each cohort will be guided by a cohort mentor, who is an adjunct faculty member and leading practitioner in the field.
 These experienced leaders will mentor students in their career development and lead students in dialogue and practice around the application of theory and skills in the real world.
 Working in small groups, students will deepen their understanding, build collaboration skills, and practice teamwork.
 Cohort mentors will also coach and assess students as they create individual action plans to develop leadership competencies and serve as mentors in exploring and developing dissertation topics.
-Students will meet for half a day (four hours) each month, scheduling to be determined by the cohort members and mentor.
+Students will meet for four hours each month, with scheduling to be determined by the cohort members and mentor.

 Interdisciplinary Degree

-Each student will have the opportunity twice during the doctoral program for 360 degree feedback on their leadership performance skills.
+Each student will have the opportunity twice during the doctoral program for 360-degree feedback on their leadership performance skills.
 In addition to a self-analysis, students will request colleagues, supervisors, and subordinates to respond to a confidentially administered electronic survey assessing their strengths and growth areas.
 Students will review the compiled results and develop a Transformational Leadership Development Plan (TLDP) to address growth goals over the course of the program.
 The cohort leader will coach students on their plan and their progress in achieving personal goals.
 This leadership performance assessment will be offered at the beginning of the first year and again during the second year.

 Immersions